Yifeeeeei/ArcaneComposer/README.md

-# SorceryComposer
+# ArcaneComposer

-A deck maker UI for the deck of sorcery
+A deck maker UI for [Era of Arcane](https://yifeeeeei.github.io/EraOfArcane)